Simulation Center

 Standardized Patient Exam Rooms

-In the patient exam rooms, students learn about doctor-standardized patient encounters.
+In the patient exam rooms, learners engage in doctor-standardized patient encounters.

 This allows student doctors the opportunity to practice their clinical and humanistic